bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch2-4-4">2.4.4 Activity - Apply your own selectors</h3>
 <!------------------------------------------------------------------------------------------------>

-Now it\'s your turn to practice with some selectors of your own.
+Now it&#39;s your turn to practice with some selectors of your own.

-Let\'s say you have the following [CodePen](http://codepen.io/w3devcampus/pen/RoKLKE/):
+Let&#39;s say you have the following [CodePen](http://codepen.io/w3devcampus/pen/RoKLKE/):

 <h4>HTML code:</h4>